-Dr. James S. Hutchins, at the Smithsonian Institution, did quite a bit of original research into early nineteenth century western horse equipment, and wrote a section on this subject in “Man Made Mobile”, published in 1980.
-In this publication, he included significant portions of the actual contract letters for the 1833 dragoon equipment, and published the relevant sections verbatim – these letters included detailed descriptions.
+The late Dr. James S. Hutchins, curator emeritus at the Smithsonian Institution, did quite a bit of original research into early nineteenth century western horse equipment, and wrote a section on this subject in “Man Made Mobile”, published in 1980.
+In this publication, he included significant portions of the actual contract letters for the 1833 dragoon equipment, and published the relevant sections verbatim – these letters included detailed descriptions (click to view).

 Where Did The Idea of the ‘Flat’ Saddle Come From?

-A plate in this book shows an example of the extravagant-looking French hussar saddle, and what looks to be an added image of a typical ‘American’ flat style saddle.
-Click on this thumbnail image for a more detailed look at this source.
+A plate in this book shows an example of the extravagant-looking French hussar saddle, and what looks to be an additional image of a typical ‘American’ flat style saddle.
+Click on this thumbnail image at right for a more detailed look at this source.

 The rub comes in that this book was actually a direct reprint of an 1826 publication for militia organizations in the U.S., and does not actually show the saddle that was contracted for the new dragoon regiment in 1833.
 Indeed, both the 1826 and 1834 editions are largely direct translations of a French manual.
 The flat saddle was added to the 1834 manual plate.
 Both the 1826 and 1834 ‘System of Tactics’ manuals were specifically ordered by Congress for distribution to the militia.